 The Department has currently two programs, namely, Bachelor of Laws (LL.B Honors) and Master of Laws (LL.M) in International Commerial Law.
 The Department of Law, however, is about much more than just learning the letter of the law.
 Great emphasis is placed on developing the students’ ability to analyze laws, develop an argument, communicate clearly, work as a team, and learn independently.
 Students are also taught to think critically about the current workings of the justice system and identify potential areas for reform.

-Anyone interested in learning more about the Department is invited to send an email to the Dept. Secretary at fatama.keya@northsouth.edu (regarding the LL.B. program)/ to the Senior Program Officer at mobashera.jahan@northsouth.edu (regarding the LL.M.
+Anyone interested in learning more about the Department is invited to send an email to the Officer, Department of Law at fatama.keya@northsouth.edu (regarding the LL.B. program)/ to the Assistant Director, Department of Law at mobashera.jahan@northsouth.edu (regarding the LL.M.
 Program).

 On behalf of my esteemed colleagues and dear students, let me extend a warm welcome from the Department of Law, North South University.
 We appreciate that you have taken the time to know more about us.